-Trump loses bid to block banks from providing family's business records to Democratic lawmakers
+Judge rules against Trump, paves way for banks to provide his business records to Congress

 The White House did not immediately respond to requests for comment.
 Deutsche Bank said it would abide by the court’s decision.
 Capital One did not immediately respond to a request for comment.

-Republican Trump, who is seeking re-election next year, has aggressively sought to defy congressional oversight of his administration since Democrats took control of the House in January.
+Trump, who is seeking re-election next year, has aggressively sought to defy congressional oversight of his administration since Democrats took control of the House in January.

 Ramos said that the committees had the power to issue the subpoenas under Congress’ “broad” power to conduct investigations to further legislation.
 He also rejected Trump’s argument that they were barred by a federal financial privacy law, the Right to Financial Privacy Act, saying the law does not apply to congressional investigations.

-Trump said last month that the administration was “fighting all the subpoenas” issued by the House, hardening his position after the release of a redacted report from Special Counsel Robert Mueller on how Russia interfered in the 2016 U.S. election to help Trump and the president’s attempts to impede the investigation.
+Trump said last month that the administration was “fighting all the subpoenas” issued by the House, hardening his position after the release of a redacted report from Special Counsel Robert Mueller on how Russia interfered in the 2016 U.S. election to help Trump and on the president’s attempts to impede the investigation.

 “We remain committed to providing appropriate information to all authorized investigations and will abide by a court order regarding such investigations,” Deutsche Bank spokeswoman Kerrie McHugh said in an emailed statement after the ruling.